 - In the past five years, approximately 50 percent of Munger Tolles attorneys promoted to equity partner have been women and roughly 21 percent have been women of color.

 - The American Lawyer recently ranked Munger Tolles 15th in the nation for percentage of female equity partners, contributing to its No. 1 A-List ranking.

 - Four percent of law firms are led by women.
 Ours is one of them, led by Sandra A. Seville-Jones.

 - Our women lawyers are widely recognized as the best of the best.
-They have been named among the Daily Journal’s Top 100 Lawyers (Mary Ann Todd), Top Women Lawyers (Carolyn Hoecker Luedtke, Rosemarie T. Ring, Mary Ann Todd), Top Lawyers Under 40 (Bethany W. Kristovich, Carolyn Hoecker Luedtke, Misty M. Sanford) and Top Labor and Employment Lawyers (Katherine M. Forster), among the Most Influential Intellectual Property Lawyers by the Los Angeles Business Journal (Tamerlin J. Godley, Laura D. Smolowe), as Women Leaders in Tech Law by The Recorder (Carolyn Hoecker Luedtke, Rosemarie T. Ring) and as California Lawyer Attorneys of the Year (Tamerlin J. Godley).
+They have been named among the Daily Journal’s Top Women Lawyers (Hailyn J. Chen, Carolyn Hoecker Luedtke, Rosemarie T. Ring), Top Lawyers Under 40 (Bethany W. Kristovich, Carolyn Hoecker Luedtke, Misty M. Sanford) and Top Labor and Employment Lawyers (Katherine M. Forster), among the Most Influential Intellectual Property Lawyers by the Los Angeles Business Journal (Tamerlin J. Godley, Laura D. Smolowe), as Women Leaders in Tech Law by The Recorder (Carolyn Hoecker Luedtke, Rosemarie T. Ring) and as California Lawyer Attorneys of the Year (Tamerlin J. Godley).
 Many are ranked in Chambers USA, and they have earned recognition in such areas as corporate deal making, employment litigation and real estate law.